Anaa (TV series): Release

 The show was also released on YouTube alongside its airing on TV.
 It became available on iflix after syndication and remained available till late 2019.
-The show is also available on Indian streaming platform MX Player.
+The show is also available on the Indian streaming platform MX Player.

 Reception

 Each episode of Anaa has more than 3 million views on YouTube and received 5.6 TRPs at its highest.
-The sparkling chemistry of Izza and Altamash has been applauded by the masses and got huge viewership.
-At 19th Lux Style Awards, Usman Mukhtar and Naimal Khawar got nomination of Best Emerging Talent for their respective breakthrough performances.
+The sparkling chemistry of Izza and Altamash has been applauded by the masses and has received huge viewership.
+At the 19th Lux Style Awards, Usman Mukhtar and Naimal Khawar were nominated for Best Emerging Talent for their respective breakthrough performances.